-It is important to note, subclause 4 relates to the removal of soil, sediment and other substances.
-Council would removal of soil, sediment and other substances.
+Possible internal Environmental Health Officer referral Municipal Building Surveyor It is important to note, subclause 4 relates to the removal of soil, sediment and other substances.
 Council would like to remind all property occupiers that they are responsible for ensuring no waste, rubbish or mud is left behind or remains on public land, including roads.
 This clause is often applied to properties undergoing renovation or development.